Seceventspen/Dir-Generator/README.md

 # Dir-Generator.py
 - Simple Testing Directory Generator
+  - Its not groundbreaking, but helps with organisation of your engagement and saves some time getting set up.

 ## Overview:
 This Python script is designed to facilitate the creation of testing directories for engagements, providing a structured approach to organizing your work.
 Whether you're a penetration tester, security analyst, or simply organizing your projects, this script streamlines the process of setting up directories for different methodologies within an engagement.